NicolaPicciafuoco/SoftwareSecurity_blockchain/README.md

 The application has **NOT** been tested on macOS machines, neither on Intel architecture nor ARM chips.

-Despite this, the application **should** run on macOS machines, if the prerequisites are met.
+Despite this, the application **should** still run on Mac, if the prerequisites are met.

 ## Usage